homjxi0e/Privilege-escalation-Mafia/README.md

 ### Privilege escalation Mafia framework
 is based on combined efforts by some people and organizations around the world.
+Try to browse the mafia framework pages, and you won't feel grateful at all.

 * The framework covers all your needs, helps you to develop your information about privilege escalation, teaches you the most modern exploitations of privilege escalation.